European Systemic Functional Linguistics Association

 The Association will be run between AGMs by a Committee consisting of the Executive, the elected representatives and Ex-officio members.
 The Executive will consist of the Chair and the Association’s Treasurer.
 The elected representatives will consist of four members of the Association, each representing a different region of Europe.
 The Executive and elected representatives are the Office Bearers of the Association.

-Ex-officio members of the Committee will be the immediate past ESFLA Chair, the immediate past Conference Chair, the present Conference Chair, the upcoming Conference Chair, and the Web-Manager.
+Ex-officio members of the Committee will be the immediate past ESFLA Chair, the immediate past Conference Chair, the present Conference Chair, the upcoming Conference Chair, the Web-Manager and two assistant treasurers.

 The Committee will be empowered to co-opt up to three additional members as needed for special projects.
 In the case of a vacancy after the election, the Committee may appoint a member until the next election.